0330 999 8786

 Although not always required, an IP camera CCTV system may connect with a network video recorder (NVR).
 Firstly, the main purpose of an NVR is to store the video recordings captured by the camera.

 Secondly, alarm management.
-The OHEAP range can accommodate higher quality, and more intelligent NVR devices if needed.
-These network video recorders will utilise alarm management features to detect and capture motion detection.
+The OHEAP range can accommodate higher-quality and more intelligent NVR devices if needed.
+These network video recorders will utilise alarm management features to detect and capture motion.
 Once motion is detected, an alarm will trigger mobile and desktop notifications along with footage capturing.

 Using alarm management features, you can: